phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Signals & Slots/README.md

 # <3> When the widget state changes, update the variable to match.
 ```
 \
-&emsp; You can use this same pattern with any PyQt5 widgets.
+You can use this same pattern with any PyQt5 widgets.
 If a widget does not provide a signal that sends the current state, you will need to retrieve the value from the widget directly in your handler.
 ```
 import sys
 from PyQt5.QtWidgets import QApplication, QMainWindow, QPushButton